gornostal/resume/_includes/resume.md

 <u>_March 2008 - September 2009 / **Web developer** @ [Unisystem, Ltd](http://unisystem.ua/en.html)_</u>

 Unisystem is a manufacturer of payment terminals, cash registers, thermal printers, POS terminals.
 I was worked at the department of banking payment systems, that was engaged in development and maintenance of _The National System of Mass Electronic Payments_.

 Responsibilities and duties:

 * refinement of existing payment system _[Interplat](http://interplat.ua/)_ using PHP and sometimes Perl
 * administration of payment servers and MSSQL database
-* client support
+* troubleshooting

 I also developed and successfully implemented a billing system for the Interplat.